userfrosting/UserFrosting/_raw/navigating-userfrosting.md

+# Navigating UserFrosting

+UserFrosting tries to keep up with the tools and best practices of the modern PHP community.
+If any of the tools and concepts discussed below are unfamiliar to you, don't worry!
+They're easy, and definitely worth it.
+If you are, feel free to skip those sections.

+We also highly recommend that you check out [PHP The Right Way](http://www.phptherightway.com).
+It does a good job explaining the major considerations for building clean, maintainable, and secure software in PHP, without pushing any particular framework down your throat.

 ## Dependency Management with Composer

 UserFrosting builds on top of a number of existing components.
 After all, why reinvent the wheel if there is already a well-documented, well-tested solution?
 However, new versions of these *dependencies* are released all the time, and it can be difficult to keep up with changes.